 Deviza-i libertate şi scopul ei preasfânt.

-Murim mai bine-n luptă, cu glory deplină,
+Murim mai bine-n luptă, cu glorie deplină,

 Decât să fim sclavi iarăşi în vechiul nost’pământ.